-- Gains and losses on investments - We have recorded gains and losses from the disposition, changes to fair value and impairment of certain investments.
-We believe excluding these amounts from our non-GAAP financial measures is useful to investors as the types of events giving rise to these gains and losses are not representative of our core business operations and ongoing operating performance. - Gains and losses from equity method investment - We record income or losses on our share of earnings and losses from our equity method investment, and any gains from returns of investments or impairments.
+- Gains and losses on cost method investments - We have recorded gains and losses from the disposition, changes to fair value and impairment of certain cost method investments.
+We believe excluding these amounts from our non-GAAP financial measures is useful to investors as the types of events giving rise to these gains and losses are not representative of our core business operations and ongoing operating performance. - Legal settlements - We have incurred losses related to the settlement of legal matters.
+We believe excluding these amounts from our non-GAAP financial measures is useful to investors as the types of events giving rise to them are not representative of our core business operations. - Gains and losses from equity method investment - We record income or losses on our share of earnings and losses from our equity method investment, and any gains from returns of investments or impairments.
 We exclude such income and losses because we do not have direct control over the operations of the investment and the related income and losses are not representative of our core business operations. - Income tax effect of non-GAAP adjustments and certain discrete tax items - The non-GAAP adjustments described above are reported on a pre-tax basis.
 The income tax effect of non-GAAP adjustments is the difference between GAAP and non-GAAP income tax expense.
 Non-GAAP income tax expense is computed on non-GAAP pre-tax income (GAAP pre-tax income adjusted for non-GAAP adjustments) and excludes certain discrete tax items (such as the impact of intercompany sales of intellectual property related to our acquisitions), if any.
 We believe that applying the non-GAAP adjustments and their related income tax effect allows us to highlight income attributable to our core operations.

-The following table reconciles GAAP income from operations to non-GAAP income from operations and non-GAAP operating margin for the years ended December 31, 2023, 2022 and 2021 (in thousands):
+The following table reconciles GAAP income from operations to non-GAAP income from operations and non-GAAP operating margin for the years ended December 31, 2023 December 31, 2024, 2022 2023 and 2021 2022 (in thousands):